 This morning, Fox News reported on a 4th grader in St. Louis, Missouri who was able to take what she had learned about strokes for a science project and apply her knowledge to reality when her grandfather had a stroke in her presence.
 After dropping a bag of produce on the floor, the 4th grader’s grandfather became unresponsive and developed a droop on one side of his face.
 The young girl astonishingly recognized these signs as stroke and knew that she had to get help fast.
 She ran to her mother who immediately called 911, saving her grandfather’s life and ensuring he recovers to the fullest extent possible.

-Those who have personally experienced a stroke or have a loved one who has suffered from a stroke in the past know that time equals brain.
+Those who have personally experienced a stroke or have a loved one who has suffered from a stroke in the past know that early detection of stroke warning signs is important, as time equals brain.
 In other words, the more time that passes after the onset of a stroke without treatment, the more brain tissue is inevitably lost.
 The amount of brain tissue that dies during a stroke directly correlates with a person’s ability to function and recover after a stroke.
 Unfortunately, longer delays in treatment for stroke will severely limit a patient’s prognosis.
 Death will occur in scenarios where a brain bleed is either undiagnosed or treatment is delayed too long to stop the bleeding.
 With this in mind, it is crucial to memorize the potentially brain- and life-saving strategies to recognize the most common signs and symptoms of stroke.

 Organizations such as the National Stroke Association use the acronym FAST to teach people how to recognize a stroke.
 FAST stands for Face, Arms, Speech, and Time.
 These words are designed to alert people to the potential warning signs of stroke, which include one-sided facial drooping (‘face’), raising the arms and one drooping downward (‘arms’), and slurred or strange-sounding sentences (‘speech’).
 Finally, ‘time’ stands as a reminder to call 9-1-1 immediately, as time is of the essence.